 Why you'll love this recipe!

-- Quick and easy: Squids or calamari cook really fast, like within 5 minutes, and no marination is required, like we did in our chicken masala recipe.
-On busy days when I don’t want to spend hours in the kitchen, this curry saves me.
+- Quick and easy: Squids or calamari cook fast, like within 5 minutes, and no marination is required.
+On busy days, this is the curry that saves me.

-- Authentic Goan flavours with simple everyday Ingredients: All it needs are onions, tomatoes and some basic spices.
-Kokum adds that tangy coastal restaurant flavour.
-Don’t have kokum, add tamarind or lemon juice.
+- Made with simple everyday ingredients: All it needs are onions, tomatoes, and some basic spices.
+Kokum adds that tangy Goan coastal restaurant flavour.
+If you don't have kokum, add tamarind or lemon juice.

-- Family favourite: In my home, everyone, especially the kids, loves this Goan mankyo masala.
-We eat this spicy and tangy curry with pav or rice.
-It is one of those simple meals that makes everyone happy.
+- Family favourite: My kids call this "Sunday squid masala."
+They enjoy it with pav or poi.
+It is one of those simple meals that makes everyone happy at the table.

 Jump to: